-What kind of day was it… that day, December 7, 1869, when two members of the James Gang rode into Gallatin, robbed the Daviess Country Savings Association and shot and killed the casher, Capt.
+What kind of day was it… that day, December 7, 1869, when two men (later determined to be Frank and Jesse James) rode into Gallatin, robbed the Daviess Country Savings Association, and shot and killed the casher, Capt.
 John W. Sheets?

 This little building had a look of sturdiness about it, an air it may have acquired from once being a bank to which was entrusted the earnings and savings of many of Gallatin’s thriftiest citizens.
 Within its not overly lofty walls, statesmen, financiers and tradesmen came to deposit their wealth or draw upon their credit from the little iron safe that stood in the back room.
 Here came slender-fingered women who received from the cashier small sums in payment of drafts and grimy mechanics to receive their weekly wages.
 The little bank was a blessing and many blessed it, for it was a paved way from want to procurement.